-This guide applies to Vault Enterprise versions 1.6 - 1.8.
+This guide applies to Vault versions 1.7 and above.

 This guide describes recommended best practices for infrastructure architects and operators to follow when deploying Vault using the Integrated Storage (Raft) storage backend in a production environment.

 This guide includes general guidance as well as specific recommendations for popular cloud infrastructure platforms.
 These recommendations have also been encoded into official Terraform modules for AWS, Azure, and GCP.

 NOTE: If you are deploying Vault to Kubernetes, please refer to the Vault on Kubernetes Reference Architecture.

 The following diagram shows the recommended architecture for deploying a single Vault cluster with maximum resiliency:

 With five nodes in the Vault cluster distributed between three availability zones, this architecture can withstand the loss of two nodes from within the cluster or the loss of an entire availability zone.

 If deploying to three availability zones is not possible, the same architecture may be used across two or one availability zones, at the expense of significant reliability risk in case of an availability zone outage.